 What You'll Learn

 This report outlines seven principles for responsible AI governance in CX.
-Each principle includes clear definitions, real-world good practice patterns, and practical governance checklists for CX leaders
+Each principle includes clear definitions, real-world good practice patterns, and practical governance checklists for CX leaders:

 Who Should Read This?